 Setting Description Operations Use the Add , Change , and Remove buttons to create a list of operations in the SLP.
 An SLP must contain one or more operations.
 Multiple operations imply that multiple copies are created.
 The list also contains the columns that display information about each operation.
 Not all columns display by default.
 For column descriptions, see the following topic: Arrows Use the arrows to indicate the indentation (or hierarchy) of the source for each copy.
 One copy can be the source for many other copies.
 Active and The Active and Postponed options appear under State of Secondary Operation Processing and refer to the processing of all duplication operations in the SLP.
 Postponed Note: The Active and Postponed options apply to duplication operations that create tar-formatted images.
 For example, those created with bpduplicate .
-The Active and Postponed options do not affect the images that are duplicated as a result of OpenStorage optimized duplication, NDMP, or if one or more destination storage units are specified as part of a storage unit group.
-These options do not apply if either the source media server or the destination media server is not at NetBackup 7.6 or later. ■ Enable Active to let secondary operations continue as soon as possible.
-When changed from Postponed to Active , NetBackup continues to process the images, picking up where it left off when secondary operations were made inactive. ■ Enable Postponed to postpone the secondary operations for the entire SLP.
+The Active and Postponed options do not affect the images that are duplicated as a result of OpenStorage optimized duplication, NDMP, or if one or more destination storage units are specified as part of a storage unit group. ■ Enable Active to let secondary operations continue as soon as possible.
+When changed from Postponed to Active, NetBackup continues to process the images, picking up where it left off when secondary operations were made inactive. ■ Enable Postponed to postpone the secondary operations for the entire SLP.
 Postponed does not postpone the creation of duplication jobs, it postpones the creation of images instead.
 The duplication jobs continue to be created, but they are not run until secondary operations are active again.
 All secondary operations in the SLP are inactive indefinitely unless the administrator selects Active or until the Until option is selected and an activation date is indicated.
 Validate Across Backup Policies button Click this button to see how changes to this SLP can affect the policies that are associated with this SLP.
 The button generates a report that displays on the Validation Report tab.
 This button performs the same validation as the -conflict option performs when used with the nbstl command.